dlecocq/anagrammer/src/README.md

 		// Let's find some anagrams!
 We'll provide the callback we
 		// described above.
 It will be invoked for each found anagram,
-		// and this will return the total number of anagrams found anagrams(&root, "tpso", cb); // There are 6 anagrams
+		// and this will return the total number of anagrams found anagrams(&root, "tpso", cb, NULL); // There are 6 anagrams

 		// And lastly, you should clean up after yourself destruct_node(&root);